-This EnScript is designed to read a text file containing one or more hash items and write them into a user-nominated hash-set in a new hash-library, or into a sorted binary file (see the script's internal help-text for more details regarding this option).
+This script is designed to read one or more hash-items from a text-file and write them into a user-nominated hash-set in a new hash-library or a sorted binary file.
+See below for information about the latter option.

 - Logical Size